 Elgon National Park

-Another of the Important Bird Areas you should visit while you are still in the Western region of Kenya is Mount Elgon National Park.
+Another Important Bird Area you should visit while you are still in the Western region of Kenya is Mount Elgon National Park.
 Being the second highest mountain in Kenya and one of the largest volcanoes, the site carries an abundance of wildlife.
 The mountain is most famous for its Elephant Caves.
-However, it is home to other mammals and an approximate of 144 bird species.
-Some of them include the rameron pigeon, the red-chested cuckoo, and the Nyanza swift.
+However, it is home to other mammals and approximate 144 bird species.
+Some of them include the Rameron pigeon, the red-chested cuckoo, and the Nyanza swift.
 The mountain forest shares a significant number of its avifauna population with neighbouring Uganda.

 Lake Bogoria Reserve